 Our wonderful resort team of professional chefs, chalets hosts, drivers and managers worked brilliantly, managing the extra measures we put in place perfectly.
 Many of the team have worked for us for multiple winters.

-Regrettably there have been a few differences to our service.
-Namely, all our staff wear masks whilst in the chalets and vans.
-They also have to respect Swiss social distancing guidelines.
-We will provide hand sanitiser in our chalets.
-Additional cleaning in the vans will take place between journeys.
-To allow for the meticulous cleaning of our chalets we have brought check-out time forward to 10am.
-However, whilst we have additional measures in place as required by the Swiss authorities, the Ski Verbier Exclusive magic will not be compromised.
-Rest assured, we have your best interests at heart.
-And, as always, we go out of our way to provide you with the holiday you deserve.
+We did implement a few differences to our service.
+All our staff wore masks whilst in the chalets and vans.
+They also had to respect Swiss social distancing guidelines.
+We provided hand sanitiser in our chalets.
+Additional cleaning in the vans took place between journeys.
+To allow for the meticulous cleaning of our chalets we brought check-out time forward to 10am.
+However, whilst we had additional measures in place as required by the Swiss authorities, the Ski Verbier Exclusive magic was absolutely not compromised!
+Rest assured, we always have our guests best interests at heart.
+And, as always, we went out of our way to provide you with the holiday you deserve.

 4. What happens if I have to quarantine upon arrival in Switzerland?

 Guests arriving in Switzerland from a number of countries are currently required to quarantine on entry for 10 days.
 The list of countries can be found here and is updated every two to three weeks by the Swiss government.
 Furthermore, the Swiss Department of Immigration has drawn up a list of High Risk Countries, primarily from outside Europe, from where arrivals are subject to further restrictions.
 That list can be found here.
 Everybody else can travel freely through Switzerland as normal, without the need to quarantine.
 We are monitoring the situation very closely so please contact us if you any specific questions about your particular travel plans.